Welcome to the official website of MVNU’s 50th Anniversary!

 Together we tell our story from founding days to the present through the voices and landmark moments of the university’s seven presidents, notable alumni, faculty, staff, and friends.
 Together we share the history, legacy, and vision that defined who we are and shaped our purpose and mission.
 This is just the first part of our journey leading up to the fall where we will explore the second 25 years.

-Celebrate the 50th anniversary of the first day of MVNC classes with a special chapel service and other exciting activities throughout the day!
-The Mount Vernon community is invited to join us as we celebrate how our community helped bring MVNU to life!
-Mount Vernon Mayor Richard Mavis is one of the special guests in chapel this day.
+On Oct.
+12 we celebrated the 50th anniversary of the first day of MVNC classes with a special chapel service and other exciting activities throughout the day!
+The Mount Vernon community joined us as we celebrated how our community helped bring MVNU to life!
+Mount Vernon Mayor Richard Mavis was one of the special guests in chapel this day.
 Here are some photos of the day.

 Highlights: A special community chapel, 10:15 a.m., R.R.
 Hodges Chapel Auditorium | The Stephen W. Nease Center Ribbon Cutting, 1:30 p.m., 104 S. Main Street | Stephen W. Nease Center; Open House, 2-7 p.m.

-Homecoming as the pinnacle event for the 50th anniversary, including celebratory Cougar Basketball, the MVNU Alumni Experience, the fall play, and more!
+Homecoming was the pinnacle event for MVNU's 50th anniversary, including celebratory Cougar Basketball, the MVNU Alumni Experience, the fall play, and more!
 Visit this link for Homecoming photos!

-The Mount Vernon Church of the Nazarene congregations, along with MVNU alumni, students, and guests, join in one, united service, celebrating the work of God through our church and university community.
-This service was highlighted by General Superintendent Emeritus Dr. Jesse Middendorf.
-It'll take place at the R.R.
-Hodges Chapel Auditorium at 10 a.m.
+The Mount Vernon Church of the Nazarene congregations, along with MVNU alumni, students, and guests, joined in one, united service, celebrating the work of God through our church and university community.
+This service was highlighted by General Superintendent Emeritus Dr. Jesse Middendorf's message of congratulations and challenge for the next 50 years.

 This was the beginning.
 New buildings, new faces, new experiences met the Pioneer Class as they arrived at MVNC.
 Excitement mingled with anticipation, hours of work and prayer, the old and the new, the constant, the special, all combined to form the miracle of the beginning.